htrajan/ht-drawsteel/Classes Single Page/Troubadour.md

 *Audiences love this bit.*

 - **Effect:** The targets shift up to 5 squares, including vertically.
 The targets must end this movement adjacent to each other and on solid ground.
-Each target can then take a free strike with ï¿½ï¿½ against an enemy within reach.
+Each target can then take a free strike with \[SURGE\]\[SURGE\] against an enemy within reach.

 ##### En Guarde!
 (5 Drama)